Before you depart it is important to prepare for your experience! To properly prepare follow the steps below:

 - Obtain Transfer Credit Course Approval

 All students going abroad need to complete the credit pre-approval forms.
 Students will complete these in conjunction with their Academic Advisor, CIE, and individual UNC departments.
 For each course you transfer back, you must get the appropriate department's signature and form completed.
-Please follow directions on each form respectively.
+Please follow directions on the form.

 Things to Consider: